phetsims/qa/doc/qa-book.md

 * `?speed=#`: multiples animation speed by the number
 * `?dev`: shows bounds of the sim
 * `?colorProfile=projector`: starts sim in projector mode if available
+* `?a11y`: activates any a11y features that are available but not visible

 ##### Private Query Parameters